 Wholesale distributors have solid connections with both the upstream and downstream elements of the supply chain.
 Upstream distributors maintain connections with their suppliers, who are frequently the companies that produce the goods they store and distribute.

-The standard distribution process involves breaking down huge amounts of products and storing them in a distribution center.
+The standard distribution process involves breaking down huge amounts of products and storing them in a wholesale food distribution center.
 It also involves selling and distributing the products downstream to other B2B online marketplace businesses in different industries such as the hospitality industry, restaurant industry, and eCommerce retail industry at wholesale pricing.

 Setting up and optimizing the wholesale distribution channel is crucial for many business models that sell globally.
 Many online retailers, as well as customers, directly depend on wholesale distributors.